webdivane/helpers/README.md

 	This is required mainly for helpers which rely of additional files load (before self helper usage).

-	In case the helper require a files to be loaded before its call, the base class ensures the `hlpr::prepare();` method is trigerred on the page load.
+	In case the helper require a files to be loaded before its call, the base class ensures the `helper::prepare();` method is triggered on the page load.
 If not, it stops the further execution with an error message.

-	**Example:** The [msg/](msg/) helper may requrire dedicated CSS files to can work, so is mandatory the `msg::prepare();` to be called before to try to show/set/get any message.
+	**Example:** The [msg/](msg/) helper may require dedicated CSS files to can work, so is mandatory the `msg::prepare();` to be called before to try to show/set/get any message.
 In case the `msg::put("I'm happy today!", "success");` is called without a prior `msg::prepare();` call, the script execution will be stopped with the message:

 	***ERROR (in a helper call):** Please call the msg::prepare(); method before the page headers sent.*